Depot Charging: Efficient E-Mobility for Logistics with Smart Charging Management

 • Optimizable through energy management systems

-According to the study, intelligent depot charging could cover up to 3 billion kilometers of truck mileage per year – sustainably and profitably.
+The study shows: Smart depot charging could support up to 3 billion kilometers of truck mileage per year – sustainably and cost-efficiently.

-Despite the potential, many companies are just getting started.
-Common hurdles include:
+Despite the advantages, many companies are just getting started.
+In practice, the most common hurdles include:

 • Insufficient grid connections, especially at older sites